: School of ManagementLocations:

 Binghamton University is a world-class institution that unites more than 130 broadly interdisciplinary educational programs with some of the most vibrant research in the nation.
 Our unique character - shaped by outstanding academics, facilities and community life - promotes extraordinary student success.

-The School of Management at Binghamton University (State University of New York at Binghamton) seeks to fill a position at the Assistant Professor level in the MIS area starting in mid-August 2020, subject to budget approval.
+The School of Management at Binghamton University (State University of New York at Binghamton) invites applications for a tenure-track position at the Assistant Professor level in Management Information Systems starting mid-August 2022, subject to budgetary approval.

-A suitable candidate's research will primarily focus on one or more of the following: information systems leadership, information systems alignment, crowdfunding, virtual teams/computer-mediated communication, social networking, IT security, IT in healthcare, online learning, IT adoption and diffusion, gamification, and user-generated content.
+Job Description: A suitable candidate should have cutting edge research agenda on one or more of the following: information systems leadership, governance and the value of IS, IT security, IT in healthcare, IS design, adoption and diffusion, data analytics, social media, gamification, or digital platforms.
 The teaching component (2 + 2) requires delivering required/elective courses in management information systems at the undergraduate, master's and doctoral levels.
-The ideal candidate will also be able to develop practical courses that integrate data analytics and machine learning technology with business and deliver them to business students.
+The ideal candidate will also be able to develop practical courses on IT security, data analytics, and any recent topics (like Blockchain, etc.).

-Binghamton, New York is located 3 hours from New York City; nearby are Albany, Ithaca, Syracuse, the Finger Lakes, and the Catskill and Adirondack Mountains.
+Located in the Southern Tier region of upstate New York, Binghamton is 3 hours from New York City; nearby are Albany, Ithaca, Syracuse, the Finger Lakes, and the Catskill and Adirondack Mountains.
 Binghamton is a low cost-of-living area of approximately 200,000 residents.
 The community offers a rich cultural life, professional sports, and outdoor recreational opportunities.

-Candidates must have an earned PhD in MIS by the start of the appointment (mid-August 2020).
+Candidates must have a Ph.D. in MIS by the time of appointment (mid-August 2022).
 The candidate should be able to demonstrate the ability to publish in the top MIS journals, as well as the ability to deliver top-quality classroom teaching.
 Faculty also participate in curriculum development and assessment, and engage in other service duties for the school and the college both internally and externally.